s3-actions/s3cmd/README.md

 This action is a simple wrapper for [S3cmd](https://github.com/s3tools/s3cmd).

+## Supported Providers

-Currently AWS and Linode are supported as provider but it could be used with other providers too when using additional flags.
+Currently the below providers are supported, but it could be used with other providers too when using additional flags.

+- AWS
+- Linode
+- DigitalOcean

 ## Inputs

 ### `provider`

 **Not Required** The s3 provider to use.
 Defaults to Linode.
-Currently AWS and Linode possible.
+AWS, Linode, DigitalOcean are supported.

 ### `secret_key`